 Course Title GCSE Art, Craft & Design Overview Students will develop their skills within drawing, painting, mixed media, printmaking, photography and 3D.
 Limitations Students should have a good track record in Art and should have maintained focus throughout KS3 with a good Year 9 sketchbook of work and homework.
 Most suitable for Students who have a keen interest in Art and Photography and enjoy being creative.
 Students who take pride in their work and have produced a well-presented sketchbook during Year 9.
 Qualification gained GCSE Awarding Body and specification AQA GCSE in Art and Design: Art, Craft and Design.
-Grading 9-1 Main areas of knowledge Over the course students develop practical skills within painting, drawing, mixed media, printmaking, photography and 3D.
+Grading 9-1 Main areas of knowledge understanding and skills Over the course students develop practical skills within painting, drawing, mixed media, printmaking, photography and 3D.
 Students develop research skills and the ability to work independently.

-understanding and skills Assessment Each project will be formally marked as a whole, with an assessment sheet explaining your strengths and areas for development.
+Assessment Each project will be formally marked as a whole, with an assessment sheet explaining your strengths and areas for development.
 Personal Portfolio (120 guided learning hours) = 60% Externally Set Assignment (Exam - 10 hours over 2 days, with 20 hours approx. for prep) = 40% Allows progression to A Level Art or A Level Photography, other college-based creative courses.
 The creative industries are one of Britain's most successful industries.
 If a student wants to be part of film, fashion, advertising, fine art, photography, design or publishing it starts here.
-Expenses involved All students will be provided with the necessary A3 books and folder for storage, and they will have access to the art department materials.
-Students can also bring in and use their own materials from home although this is optional.
-Curriculum Leader Mrs Jenny Fenwick - jenny.fenwick@thirskschool.org
+Expenses involved All students will be provided with the necessary books and equipment.
+Further details will be given at the end of Year 9.
+Curriculum Leader Mrs. Jenny Fenwick